 "What we're going through is an actual [energy] transition, not just Capital Power, but the energy industry in total."

 Brian Vaasjo is leading Capital Power to a greener future - where coal-fired electricity is a way of the past.
-Learn more about where your electricity comes from on this episode of Changing for Climate and read the blog post.
+Learn more about where your electricity comes from on this episode of Changing for Climate and read the blog post: Transforming Alberta’s energy grid to net-zero.

 Do It Yourself: Home Energy Efficiency

-Darcy and Darren started their home retrofit journey over 20-years ago, and they have remained committed to doing it themselves.
-Learn more about their pathway to near net-zero on this episode of Changing for Climate and read the blog post.
+Darcy and Darren started their home retrofit journey over 20 years ago, and they have remained committed to doing it themselves.
+Learn more about their pathway to near net zero on this episode of Changing for Climate and read the blog post: Do-it-yourself: home energy efficiency.

 Solar City: A Renewable Energy Boom

 Did you know that you can produce your own renewable energy, right at home?
-Heather McKenzie did just that, and makes an effort to run appliances only when the sun is shining.
-Learn more about the power of the sun on this episode of Changing for Climate and read the blog post.
+Heather McKenzie did just that and made an effort to run appliances only when the sun was shining.
+Learn more about the power of the sun on this episode of Changing for Climate and read the blog post: Solar city: a renewable energy boom.

 Rigs to Renewables